Christine Darby // Published: April 2023 // Updated: September 2024

 The chatbot experience is designed to mimic a conversation with a human who understands questions and provides thoughtful answers.
 Examples include:

 • ChatGPT: The various models have different knowledge cutoffs.
-For example, GPT-3.5 training data is up to September 2021, while GPT-4 is up to April 2023.
+For example, GPT-4o training data is up to October 2023 and GPT-4 Turbo is up to December 2023.

 • Google Gemini: Previously known as Bard, Gemini was Google’s answer to ChatGPT.
-Gemini’s knowledge cutoff is early 2023, but it can access Google search when generating responses.
+Gemini’s knowledge cutoff is November 2023.

 AI Search